mongodb/docs/source/reference/commands.rst

       db.collection.count():

-   In the :option:`mongo` shell, this returns the number of documents in the collection (e.g. ``collection``).
+   In the :program:`mongo` shell, this returns the number of documents in the collection (e.g. ``collection``).
 You may also run this command using the :js:func:`db.runCommand()` functionality, with the following results: